VictoriaThornton/AutonomousStringTuning/README.md

 ## Usage

 ### Current Functionality:
-* Select Note for String 4
-* Use default notes for the other strings
+* Select Notes for all 5 strings
 * Send notes to Arduino Due by pressing select tuning button

 ### Notes: